tribela/autotweet/README.rst

 Automatic answering by clone account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Your clone account can automatic answer by answer command
+Your clone account can automatic answer by answer command.

 .. code-block:: console